 The distinctions between aviation accidents and other types of crashes, such as car accidents, are important to know—especially when looking for legal help.
 Here are the two main ways aviation accidents stand out from other collisions.

-As an aviation accident victim, you should be careful to work with a lawyer or law firm that has experience working on these types of cases.
+As an aviation accident victim, you should be careful to work with a lawyer who has experience working on similar cases.
 They will need to understand how to best investigate an aircraft crash, determine who was at fault, and fight for your rights to recovery.
 Sometimes, that might involve accidents across the continent, which can involve more than one jurisdiction.

 There are many ways aviation accidents can happen, and each case will vary depending on the details.
 However, here are some of the most common causes of aircraft accidents we see: